MattDodsonEnglish/docs/readme.md

 ### Navigation

-You can add, edit, delete, and reorder menu links on your Ghost blog from the Navigation section in the admin area located at `ghost/#/settings/design`.
+You can add, edit, delete, and reorder menu links on your Ghost blog in the **Navigation** section of the admin area located at `ghost/#/settings/design`.

 ![Ghost navigation menu](https://d33wubrfki0l68.cloudfront.net/feae47e5c4b5855f19a193b572a72946ab6fe06c/f91da/images/docs/ghost/shared/navigation.png)

-To include a static page on your navigation menu.
+Follow these steps to include a static page on your navigation menu.
 First, type the name of the page as you'd like it to appear on your menu in the label field.

 ![Ghost label field](https://d33wubrfki0l68.cloudfront.net/9763dfb165f2472dc7606232b0d651c421ae44bc/35266/images/docs/ghost/shared/label-field.png)

-Next, click on the **URL** field of the menu item and we can find that the blog URL is already auto-populate for us.
-We will need to add the page slug after the final **/**.
-Once satisfied with our page configurations.
-Clicking the blue **Save** button will add the page to the navigation menu.
+Next, click on the **URL** field of the menu item.
+You'll see that the blog URL is already auto-populated.
+Add the page slug after the final **/**.
+When your satisfied with your page configurations, Click the blue **Save** button to add the page to the navigation menu.

 ---